tmvfb/english-exercises-app/README.md

 docker compose run web python3 manage.py migrate docker compose up
 ```
-To use custom PostgreSQL database, django secret key, and API for audio generation, you can also create a .env file and specify the environment variables below before running the first command.
+To use a custom PostgreSQL database, django secret key, and API for audio generation, you can also create a .env file and specify the environment variables below before running the first command.

 ## Environment variables
 Add following variables to the .env file: